Harsh-2002/MinIO/README.md

 - Set proper data directory permissions: `sudo chown -R 1000:1000 ./data`
 - Change default credentials in production
 - Use TLS certificates by mounting to `/data/.minio/certs/`
+- Console secrets are auto-generated if not provided

 ## Troubleshooting